Nerissa and Katherine Bowes-Lyon: The Queen's Hidden Cousins

 In November 2011, Channel 4 broadcast a documentary about the sisters, The Queen's Hidden Cousins.
 The documentary was directed by Kelly Close and made by Minnow Films, an independent production company, whose synopsis states that "Whilst their sisters Elizabeth and Anne enjoyed lives of privilege and inclusion in the upper echelons of the aristocracy, Katherine and Nerissa were all but forgotten, written out of family history."
 By telling the story of the individuals, and using the testimony of those who had lived alongside them in the asylum, the film hoped to contextualise "the changing attitudes to learning disability in British society over the twentieth century."

 Prior to the screening, the Daily Express reported that the Queen was said to be "hugely distressed" by it.
-Lady Elizabeth Shakerley, party planner to the queen and daughter of one of the other Bowes-Lyon cousins, responded at length, disputing both the assertions by the programme-makers of familial abandonment and the methods of "this supposedly factual documentary".
-She called it "cruel" and "intrusive" and said that "far from being a taboo subject, Katherine and Nerissa were very much a part of the family as sisters of her mother, the late Princess Anne of Denmark."
+Lady Elizabeth Shakerley, party planner to the Queen and the sisters' niece, responded at length, disputing both the assertions by the programme-makers of familial abandonment and the methods of "this supposedly factual documentary".
+She called it "cruel" and "intrusive" and said that "far from being a taboo subject, Katherine and Nerissa were very much a part of the family as sisters of Shakerley's mother, the late Princess Anne of Denmark."

 The Daily Telegraph described the documentary as "sad but revealing".
 Following the programme's broadcast, The Guardian's reviewer John Crace wrote that "All we learned was just common knowledge."
 Crace observed that it was Nerissa's death in 1986 which had sparked the tabloid interest in the story the following year.
 He also commented on the absence of any attempt to find out why the sisters had been placed in care in 1941, writing "this was the one part of the story that was genuinely still a mystery."

 In popular culture

 The sisters were depicted in the seventh episode of the fourth season of the Netflix drama series The Crown, "The Hereditary Principle", which premiered in 2020.
+However, the way the events are reported is largely fictitious.